TalMonso/Predictive-Maintenance-Machine-Failure-Classification/README.md

-Predictive Maintenance: Machine Failure Classification 🚗🔧 Overview
+Predictive Maintenance: Machine Failure Classification 🚗🔧
+Overview:
 This project aims to predict machine failures before they happen, using machine learning to classify failures and reduce downtime. ⏳⚙️

 Technologies Used 🛠️